 - Implicit bias training (race, age, gender, etc)

-- Open support for LGBTQ+ people, women, and people of all races
+- Demonstrate open support for LFBTQ+ individuals, women and people of all races

 - Cultural diversity initiatives such as celebrating holidays of different cultures and forming a DEI committee for staff to join

-- Ensuring ann accessible workplace for people with disabilities
+- Ensuring an accessible workplace for people with disabilities

 Offer Support for Your Employees